 Freshwinds: the charity has an integrated medicine programme that provides complementary therapies for adults and children with life-threatening and life-limiting illnesses.

 Homeopathy: Medicine for the 21st Century: campaigns and lobbies for homeopathy and the rights of patients.

 Disclaimer: Homeopathic charities

 Links from this folder are provided for information and convenience only.
-The Society of Homeopaths cannot accept responsibility for the charitable organisations linked to, or the information found there.
+Society of Homeopaths cannot accept responsibility for the charitable organisations linked to, or the information found there.
 A link does not imply an endorsement of an organisation, likewise not linking to a particular organisation does not imply lack of endorsement.
-The Society of Homeopaths is not responsible for, does not endorse or approve and accepts no liability in respect of, any information or opinion expressed by any third party(including, without limitation, any liability arising out of any allegation that the actions of any third party infringes any law or the rights of any person or entity.)
+Society of Homeopaths is not responsible for, does not endorse or approve and accepts no liability in respect of, any information or opinion expressed by any third party(including, without limitation, any liability arising out of any allegation that the actions of any third party infringes any law or the rights of any person or entity.)